CAR ACCIDENT INSURANCE STOPPED PAYING MEDICAL BILLS – WHAT IS ARBITRATION?

 Some car insurance companies are more aggressive about this than others.
 Every car accident attorney will see some of their auto accident clients sent to an independent medical examination eventually.
 These examinations are done by an insurance company doctor and usually result in a doctor opinion that the injured person is either has a preexisting condition, or was not really injured in the accident, or the injury was temporary and the person has recovered and doesn’t need any more treatment.
 When this happens, the injured person’s lawyer can start a No-Fault arbitration process if the unpaid medical bills and lost wages are still under $10,000, or a district court action if the bills are over $10,000.

 Our car crash lawyers handle many no fault arbitrations throughout Minnesota every year.
 The arbitration is a relatively simple process and allows a more neutral third person to determine if the insurance company was justified to stop paying your medical bills after the accident.
 If the insurance company loses, they have to pay the bills, plus 15% interest.

-If you have been injured in a car accident and the auto insurance company has stopped paying your medical bills or lost wages, please call our office and speak to a lawyer for a free consultation.
+If you have been injured in a car accident and the auto insurance company has stopped paying your medical bills or lost wages after an independent medical examination by the insurance company doctor, please call our office and speak to an attorney for a free consultation.
 Our car accident lawyers have more than 25 years’ experience helping hundreds of people who have been injured in crashes throughout MN.
 You can meet with one of our lawyers at our office, or an auto accident lawyer will meet with you at your home.
 We will advise you of your rights and help you get the best possible result in your case.
 We only charge a percentage of the compensation you receive, so if you are not compensated, we do not send you a bill.